brownbeardeveloper/pef-reader-SE-version/README.md

 ## Versions

 ### 2.0.1 (Latest Version)
-  - Added voices
+  - Added voices.
-  - Changed from saving the row position by clicking on it to automatically saving the page position
+  - Changed from saving the row position by clicking on it to automatically saving the page position.

 ### 2.0.0
-  - Implemented as a React app
+  - Implemented as a React app.
+  - Added Braille and black text views.
+  - Implemented saving row position using cookies by book's ID.
+  - Added "Instructor" and "Cookie" pages.
+  - Enabled navigation with the tab key.

 ### 1.0.0
 - Initial release
-  - Project created using pure JavaScript, HTML, and CSS
+  - Project created using pure JavaScript, HTML, and CSS.

+## To-Do
+  - Set focus on the page header index when changing the page index.